-For example, if you’re in a place that has a lot of AV companies, for example, a very large city, let’s say Chicago, New York, LA, there’s a lot of events going on.
-So, therefore, there’s a lot of companies supplying those events.
-What this means is that typically in larger markets costs are lower.
-And in smaller markets costs are higher.
+When it comes to your final event AV cost, it’s not enough to just consider the cost of the equipment and labor.
+You also have to consider your location.
+In big cities, such as Chicago, New York, and LA, there are a lot of events going on.
+So, therefore, there’s a lot of AV companies supplying those events.
+What this means is that typically in larger markets, costs are lower.
+In smaller markets, costs are higher.
 And you think to yourself, “Well that doesn’t make any sense at all.
 Shouldn’t it be cheaper for me to go to a smaller market where there’s not as much going on?”

 No, not exactly.
-If you use the, the law of supply and demand, uh, I’m not here to teach economics or anything like that, but the more demand there is, obviously there’s going to be more supply to, to fix it as well.
-So what that means is in these large cities, like Chicago for example, there’s 20, 30, 40, 50 AV companies there, which means there’s a lot of equipment which means that they’re all fighting for relatively the same pie.
-Which means they’re all trying to win on price, which means they’re driving their costs down.
+The more demand there is, obviously there’s going to be more supply to fix it as well.
+So what that means is in these large cities, AV companies are all fighting for the same pie.
+They’re all trying to win on price, which means they’re driving their costs down.

 So when it comes to doing your events, picking your location is incredibly important because if you’re choosing smaller markets, it might be more expensive to get to.
-For example, with our company, if, uh, we had an event who is looking to do an event in what’s a city called Pella, Iowa.
-You might be thinking to yourself, “I’ve never heard of Pella, Iowa.”
-Well, you’ve probably heard of Pella Windows and Glass.
-Well they were having a big party and they needed to have a big production.
+For example, our company had a client who was looking to do an event in Pella, Iowa.
+You’ve probably heard of Pella Windows and Glass.
+They were having a big party and they needed to have a big production.

 Well, turns out there’s only one AV company in Pella, Iowa.
-Well, with our model, um, with our company, we have to bring all the equipment in, we don’t have a location in Pella, Iowa.
-So we had to ship all of our stuff out of Chicago, which meant that that had a very high trucking cost.
-So even having to move equipment into a smaller market might be more expensive even if there is a large market like Chicago nearby.
-So something to keep in mind.
+With our company, we had to bring all the equipment in since we don’t have a location there.
+We had to ship all of our equipment out of Chicago, which meant a very high trucking cost.
+Having to move equipment into a smaller market might be more expensive even if there is a large market like Chicago nearby.

-Whereas if you’re in the smack dab in the middle of New York City, boom, all day long, people can get you equipment all day long.
-So kind of keep that in mind.
-It’s almost, think kind of a little bit of an inverse reaction because larger markets sometimes have things like unions and usually have higher cost of living.
-So, therefore, labor might be more expensive, but in smaller markets equipments harder to get to, but labor might be cheaper as well.
-So.
-Something you just kind of keep in mind.
+If you’re in the middle of New York City, people can get you equipment all day long.
+Larger markets sometimes have AV unions and usually have higher costs of living.
+So, therefore, labor might be more expensive, but in smaller markets, equipment is harder to get to.
+Labor, however, might be cheaper, though.

-You know, for example, if you have 500 people versus 1,000, it might need more sound.
-You might need bigger screens.
-You might need, um, additional support, you might have more breakout rooms.
-So something to always keep in mind is as your event gets bigger, your AV costs are going to rise.
-Um, and the best thing you can do is talk to your AV company to see, “Hey, if I’m worried about these costs as my event grows, how can I keep them under control?”
-And they should be able to give you some really good tactics.
+The best thing you can do is talk to your AV company.
+Ask: “If I’m worried about these event AV costs as my event grows, how can I keep them under control?”
+They should be able to give you some really good tactics.

 All right, I think I covered everything when it comes to event AV cost.
 This is a complex topic like I said, and there’s just a lot going on when it comes to the cost of AV.
 But my hope is that these general concepts help you get a little bit better grasp as far as where you should be spending your money.
 Where is the cost going?
 What do these brands have to do with it?
 All this sort of stuff all coming together, this big gigantic mess.
 But the biggest feedback I have for you is to work with your AV company as a partner.
-They should be able to help explain all this sort of stuff.
+They should be able to help explain your concerns regarding event AV costs.